vidjil/vidjil/doc/server.md

 From image `vidjil/server`

-- `mysql` The database
 - `uwsgi` The Py4web backend server
-- `workers` The Py4web Scheduler workers in charge of executing vidjil users' samples
+- `workers-all` and `workers-short`: py4web scheduler workers in charge of executing vidjil users' samples
-- `redis` Allow to dispatch jobs to workers
-- `flowers` A server to monitoring workers status
+- `flowers` A server to monitor workers status
 - `fuse` The XmlRPCServer that handles queries for comparing samples

+From other images

+- `mysql` The database
+- `redis` Service that allows to dispatch jobs to workers
-- `restic` Starts a cron job to schedule regular backups
+- `restic` Service that schedules regular backups
-- `reporter` A monitoring utility that can be configured to send monitoring information to a remote server
-- `postfix` A mail relay to allow `uwsgi` to send error notifications

 ### Network usage and SSL certificates